-- Australian Technical Advisory Group on Immunisation (ATAGI): COVID-19 vaccination decision guide for people with immunocompromise (March 2021)
+- Australian Technical Advisory Group on Immunisation (ATAGI): COVID-19 vaccination decision guide for people with immunocompromise (June 2021)

 The COVID-19 pandemic is an evolving situation, and like everyone, dermatologists are having to adapt their models of care rapidly in an effort to minimise the risks of infection to their patients and staff.

 To minimise community spread, dermatologists in some locations have been advised to postpone any non-urgent consultations to minimise the number of people coming through their consulting and waiting rooms.

 Some dermatologists may have chosen to close their clinic, particularly those identified at high risk of a serious infection should they contract COVID-19 or in quarantine themselves.

 Where feasible and clinically appropriate, your dermatologist may offer to conduct consultations by video or phone.
 In some cases, it may not be possible to offer this service.